 - Encourage patients to send your office a secure message from their patient portal.
 Once they sign up, enter them into a drawing for a prize or gift card.
-Display a fish bowl with a poster or the prize with information where patients will see it in your waiting room.
+Display a fishbowl with a poster or the prize with the information where patients will see it in your waiting room.

 - Export emails from your EHR or practice management system for patients who have not enrolled in your patient portal.
 Send a series of emails to patients encouraging them to choose a username and password.
 Enter them into a monthly drawing.